baselime/docs/observability-as-code/reference/alerts.md

       # Please note that if the query has multiple calculations, the alert will be based off the first listed calculation in the array of calculations of the query
       query: !ref id-of-an-existing-query

-      # Required: The frequency reprensents how often, in minutes, to check for the threshold condition
+      # Required: The frequency reprensents how often to check for the threshold condition: in minutes or using a cron declaring [https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#CronExpressions]
-      frequency: 30
+      frequency: 30 # or a cron expression - 0/30 * * * ? *

       # Required: The duration is the time range, in minutes, of data that the alert will check.
       duration: 30